-We see our paper as demonstrating that there is a convention-not an ironclad convention, but a notable convention-that when making an offer in a real-world negotiation, agents are inclined to split the difference between the two most recent offers and, further, that offers abiding by this convention are more likely to be accepted, ending the game.
-We establish that this behavior is not unique to consumer interactions nor to U.S. negotiation culture.
+Two existing studies within economics analyze a similar notion of splitting the difference.4 Backus et al. (2020) provide descriptive evidence of several facets of eBay bargaining, documenting the prevalence of split-the-difference offers being made and accepted on eBay.
+We incorporate their data as one of our seven settings, and we adopt their framework as a starting point for our analysis.5 Bochet et al. (2023) design a lab experiment in which agents with private information negotiate over multiple issues.
+The authors find that an alternating-offer regime arises endogenously, with proposals frequently splitting the difference between the two most recent offers whether agents negotiate over single items or bundles.
+We complement the analyses of these two papers by establishing that split-the-difference offers constitute a convention-not an ironclad convention, but a notable convention-among bargainers in the field, and that this behavior is not unique to consumer interactions nor to U.S. negotiation culture.
 Similarly, this is not a feature of small-stakes negotiations only; it also appears in home sales, the largest lifetime purchase for many buyers.
-Moreover, our paper establishes a possible grounding for why such behavior could be viewed as "fair" in some sense, even though the two most recent offers are themselves endogenous equilibrium objects and thus the halfway point does not actually correspond to an equal split of the pie.
+Moreover, our paper establishes a possible grounding for why such behavior could be viewed as "fair" in some sense-even though the two most recent offers are themselves endogenous equilibrium objects and thus the halfway point does not actually correspond to an equal split of the pie.
+But we stress that we do not view this model as the only possible explanation for the behavior.